Friday 16th September, 2022

 Percussion massagers (massage guns)

 Most “vibrating” massagers sold nowadays are percussion massagers.
 As we discuss in our article Vibration vs percussion massage, these are designed to drive their heads in like jackhammers rather than to deliver therapeutic vibrations.
 That is why most come with the previously mentioned hard plastic heads.
-Think of percussion massagers as like meat tenderisers.
 They will give little therapeutic benefit, while creating a grave risk of causing pain or a flare up.

 “Consumer grade” massagers